Frequently Asked Questions

 Where will you invest my money?

 Your money will be invested in the shares of the mutual fund of your choice.
 Mutual funds, on the other hand, are invested in baskets of securities that vary depending on the type of fund.
-Hence, if you choose an equity fund, then you buy shares of a mutual that invests mainly in listed stocks (90% maximum).
+Hence, if you choose an equity fund, then you buy shares that invests mainly in listed stocks (90% maximum).
 A bond fund or fixed-income fund, in contrast, invests exclusively on interest bearing instruments.
 A mutual fund’s investment universe, including restrictions and risks, can be found in the fund’s prospectus.

 How long is the maturity period?